Quick & Easy Vegan Biryani with Aubergine

 Every Indian household has its own way of preparing this classic dish using its preferred ingredients and flavourings.

-To make this vegan biryani recipe, we’ve swapped the meat for aubergine and carrot to make a healthy vegan dinner the whole family will enjoy.
+To make this vegan biryani recipe, we’ve swapped the meat for aubergine (a trick that works in many vegan aubergine recipes), and carrot to make a healthy vegan dinner the whole family will enjoy.

 After a few minutes, season the vegetables with spices and salt before layering the vegetable mix with rice and covering it with stock.
 It’s important to make sure the stock covers the rice to make sure it stays soft and tender when cooked.